-Organic carbon in waste is gradually reduced from \sim 54 % to \sim 39 % in both rotation systems during the composting process due to the degradation of waste by aerobic microorganisms.
-Reduction of carbon during composting is basically attributed to the mineralization of organic matter resulting in the release of organic carbon as carbon dioxide (Said-Pullicino et al., 2007).
-Energy required for microbial growth and development was taken by the oxidation of organic matter and heat also generated resulting the increasing the temperature.
+Organic carbon in waste is gradually reduced from ~54 % to ~39 % in both rotation systems during the composting process due to the degradation of waste by aerobic microorganisms.
+The reduction of carbon during composting is attributed to the mineralization of organic matter resulting in the release of organic carbon as carbon dioxide (Said-Pullicino et al. 2007).
+The energy required for microbial growth and development was taken by the oxidation of organic matter and heat was also generated resulting in the increasing temperature.
 Therefore, organic carbon content should be gradually reduced.
-The reduction of organic carbon was observed as expected (Figure 6).
-Even though, two rotation systems show the different percentages of organic carbon, the changes are not significant (p=0.12).
+The reduction of organic carbon was observed as expected (Fig. 6).
+Even though two rotation systems show different percentages of organic carbon, the changes are not significant (p=0.12).